WasmEdge/docs/docs/deploy/oci-runtime/crun.md

 ## Fedora Platform

-The crun Fedora pakckage has WasmEdge as the default WebAssembly Runtime.
+The crun fedora pakckage has WasmEdge as the default WebAssembly Runtime.
 So the easiest way to deploy WasmEdge with crun in on the Fedora Linux distritions.
 For the other Linux distributions, please refer to the [next section](#other-linux-platforms).

-First, install crun on your fedora machine.
+First, install crun and WasmEdgeon your fedora machine.

 ```
+sudo dnf -y install wasmedge
 sudo dnf -y install crun
 ```
 Next, run `crun -v` to check if you installed successfully.